dragan-nikolic/cucumberjs_ex/cucumberjs_and_cheese/test_puppies/notes.md

 the shopping cart total.

 The shopping cart data is stored in an html table.
 The table does not have an id, name, or any other identifier.
 What do you think you can use to locate the table?
-If you said index you are correct.
+If you said tag you are correct.

 You can access the fields in a table by using rows and columns.
 For example, to access the first row and second column you would do the following: